georgeguo-cn/TopicVAE/README.md

 ```
 python process_fasttext.py --data=data/Industrial.json
 ```
-Note: other word vertor models can also be used to process the dataset, such as *Word2Vec*, *GloVe*.
+*NOTE*: other word vertor models can also be used to process the dataset, such as *Word2Vec*, *GloVe*.
 ### Run
 After processing the datasets, you can test TopicVAE/TopicDAE on Industrial dataset by:
 ```